KittyGiraudel/sass-guidelines/index.md

 The `@extend` directive has to be one of the features that made Sass that popular a couple of years ago.
 It has been claimed to be the holy grail of modular CSS many times now, and frankly I still cannot see why.

-While this feature might help in some circumstancies, it still presents a lot of drawbacks, possibly introducing more issues than it fixes.
+While this feature might help in some circumstances, it still presents a lot of drawbacks, possibly introducing more issues than it fixes.

 The main problem with `@extend` is that it is completely invisible.
 When extending a selector, you have absolutely no way to know what is going to answer to those questions without having an in-depth knowledge of the whole code base:

 * where is my current selector going to be appended?
-* am I likely to be causing undesireed side-effects?
+* am I likely to be causing undesired side-effects?
 * how large is the CSS generated by this single extend?

 For what you know, the result could range from doing nothing to causing disastrous side-effects.
 And this is a problem.
 A CSS project is no place for randomness.